CODESOLE/ini-parser-cpp/README.md

 #include "ini-parser.hh"

 int main([[maybe_unused]] int argc, [[maybe_unused]] char *argv[]) {
-  // create ini::parser object with specified file location
+  // create ini::parser object with specified file location and with selected
-  // after opening file, parse with selected comment-char which is can be
-  // either ';' or '#'.
-It will ignore contents after that symbol.
+  // comment-char which is can be either ';' or '#'.
+It will ignore contents
-  // if you want to use comment-char inside properties you can define them with
+  // after that symbol. if you want to use comment-char inside properties you
+  // can define them with
   // \; or \# to tell the parser to not see them as a comment line
   // (e.g. format=jpg\;png\;gif ) see test/sample.ini file
   // ini::comment_char::HASH_TAG => '#'
   // ini::comment_char::SEMI_COL => ';'
-  ini::parser ini_file =
-      ini::parser("test/sample.ini", ini::comment_char::SEMI_COL);
+  ini::parser<ini::comment_char::SEMI_COL> ini_file("test/sample.ini");

   // print raw string that read from file ini_file.print_raw_string();